harshguptakth/expense-tracker/README.md

 Expense Tracker is a full-stack web application that helps users manage their income and expenses in one place.

-Users can create an account, log in securely, add their income and expenses, edit or delete transactions, and see their overall financial summary through a simple dashboard.
+Users can create an account, log in securely, add income and expenses, edit or delete transactions, and view their financial summary through a simple dashboard.

 ## Features